The Poshard Foundation Announcing $111,000 in Donations to 59 Southern Illinois Food Pantries

 K-Lees Food Pantry NFP, Goreville

-Landmark House of Praise, Harrisburg
+Landmark House of Praise, Carrier Mills

-Least of the Brethren Ministry, Pinckneyville
+Least of the Brethren Food Pantry, Pinckneyville

 Loaves and Fishes at Anna United Methodist Church